 All items are available at the school's Uniform Shop (except for sports shoes).

 The following uniform is to be worn for Sport and PE lessons:

 - sports shoes

-- wide brimmed hat (Cancer Council recommended)
+- school hat

 - Girraween High PE / sports shirt

 - black Girraween High shorts.

 Note: For Inter-House Competitions, the House Sport shirt must be worn.